operand/agency/README.md

 * `ThreadSpace` - which distributes and connects agents using multithreading, suitable for simple applications and testing.
-* `MultiprocessSpace` - which distributes agents using the multiprocessing module, for better parallelism on single hosts.
+* `MultiprocessSpace` - which distributes agents using the multiprocessing module, for better parallelism.
 * `AMQPSpace` - which distributes agents across a network using an AMQP server like RabbitMQ.